gituseramit/CivyX/README.md

 ## About the Project

-GramVaani AI transforms how citizens in Uttar Pradesh report and track civic grievances.
+CivyX AI transforms how citizens in Uttar Pradesh report and track civic grievances.
 Instead of visiting a government office or filling a complex online form, a citizen speaks their complaint in Hindi, Awadhi, or Bhojpuri.
 The platform:

 1. **Transcribes** the voice using Sarvam AI (22 Indian languages supported)
 2. **Classifies** the complaint using Groq LLM — category, severity, department — in milliseconds